AntonJansen96/cppLib/README.md

 arguments and prints them to the console.
 The library also includes slice(), view(), and range() functions.

+## probability

+A library that can be used for randomness.
+Similar to `import random` in Python.

 ## stopwatch

 A class that can be used to time and profile C++ code.
 This class is